-These are the Easiest Pumpkin Scones that you’ll ever make!
-They are tender and fluffy on the inside with slightly crispy edges, just like I like them!
+This is the easiest pumpkin scones recipe that you’ll ever make!
+They are tender and fluffy on the inside with slightly crispy edges, and they have an amazing Fall flavor!!

 Pumpkin, butternut squash and sweet potatoes just mean fall to me.
 Those warm, earthy flavors signal cooler weather.
 We haven’t really had cooler weather yet, but in anticipation, I’m ready with the Easiest Pumpkin Scones!

 I’d like to say I’m sleeping late and enjoying these, but I don’t sleep late.
 Like, ever!
 But, I will enjoy one or two or maybe even three (!) after my morning run!!
 That’s better than sleeping late, right?

 - I find it the easiest to grate frozen butter on a grater, like you do cheese, then stir the butter into your mixture.
 I do this for all my recipes that call for cutting in butter.
 It makes that step so much easier!

 - Be sure to get pumpkin puree, not pumpkin pie filling for this recipe

 - For scones, you always want to handle it as little as possible and be gentle with it.
 The heat from your hands will melt the butter and you don’t want that.
 The pockets of butter make those layers of crust.

 - Sift your flour twice before measuring.

 - I use buttermilk in scones.
 As well, I do not recommend lower-fat milk or skim milk.